build-on-aws/content/tutorials/practical-cloud-guide/securely-access-resources-with-iam-service-roles/index.md

 upload: ./file.txt to s3://pcg-s3-service-role-tutorial/file.txt
 ```

-No errors, but lets list it to make sure it is in the bucket.
+No errors, but let's list it to make sure it is in the bucket.

 ```bash
 [ec2-user@ip-172-31-46-36 ~]$ aws s3 ls s3://pcg-s3-service-role-tutorial